carteras/IT-CBR/flipped_material/python/files/basic_files.md

 #### Meaty practice

 Create a program that reads from the text document "class_grades.txt".

-Find the student with the highest grade and the lowest grade.
-The find the average grade.
-If you are very fancy, research how you can calculate the standard deviation of all scores.
+* Find who has the highest score in the class and what their score was.
+* Find the average of all scores
+* Find the standard deviation of all scores (note, check python modules)
+* Find the z scores of each student (try not to use pandas or scipi)
+* Use python to write a file with that information in the following format:
+  * > Lastname, Adam: score, z-score
+* Bonus kudos if the text file is in highest to lowest order